treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 Alternatively (or additionally), if you've identified a project that particularly suits your interests, **talk to the maintainers** and see if they think (and you think) their project would be a good fit for you.

 Keep in mind that **newer projects and smaller projects often have more to be done**.
-Big and stable projects like CPython and Django are fairly stable and it can be quite challenging to find a small bug or low-hanging feature request that needs fixing, but newer projects and smaller projects often need more help.
+It can be quite challenging to find issues that need fixing in big and stable projects like CPython and Django, but newer or smaller projects often need more help.

 It's also usually more fun to be **a big fish in a small pond** rather than a small fish in a big pond.
 It might take you the same amount of effort to make a small improvement to a big project as it takes to make a big change to a small project.